What you need to know about drinking alcohol

 While some benefits of moderate alcohol consumption may exist, you can’t ignore the dark side of drinking alcohol.
 The risks are mostly related to heavier alcohol consumption.

 According to the American Cancer Society, alcohol consumption is a risk factor for a variety of cancers including mouth, throat, colon, breast and liver.
-Even moderate alcohol consumption is linked to a 20% increased risk of mouth and throat cancer.
 Bear in mind, the cancer risk increases the more you consume.

 Heavy drinking is linked to a variety of additional physical and mental health consequences.
 Chronic alcohol abuse can cause permanent changes in the brain and the liver, increasing risk for dementia, causing brain shrinkage in adults and leading to a serious condition known as cirrhosis of the liver.
 Heavy use increases risk of developing type 2 diabetes, heart disease and obesity.
 It is also related to causing and worsening depression.